George Roudebush: Law practice

 Roudebush returned to Ohio in 1919 and began his law practice with Snyder, Henry Thomsen, Ford, & Seagrave.
 He became a specialist in public finance and taxation.
 Later he was senior partner in Roudebush, Brown, Corlett & Ulrich which merged with Arter & Hadden in 1986.
 As chairman of the Chamber of Commerce committee on taxation in the 1930s, he favored repealing the enabling act which allowed cities to vote taxes for relief purposes.

 Other sports

 Roudebush was coach of the first college basketball team of St. Xavier College (later Xavier University) in 1915–16.
 Roudebush also played professional basketball in Dayton during the 1920s and officiated college football and baseball games.
 In 1929 he and Harold Lowe won Cleveland's tennis doubles championship.
 In 1975, he was inducted into the Denison University Athletic Hall of Fame.

 Family

 Roudebush lived in the Shaker Heights neighborhood of Cleveland and was the son of George Milton and Rose Patchel Roudebush.
-On June 28, 1924 he married Harriette McCann in Dayton.
+On June 28, 1924, he married Harriette McCann.
 The couple had three children, Jane R. Daganhardt, George M. III, and Thomas.
-George died in Chardon, Ohio in 1992 and was buried at Maple Grove Cemetery located in Licking County, Ohio.
+Roudebush died in Chardon, Ohio, in 1992 and was buried at Maple Grove Cemetery located in Licking County.